Your expert guide to exploring Maya ruins in Yucatán

 Where is Chichén Itzá?

-📍Chichén Itzá is brilliantly located in the centre of the Yucatán Peninsula and is therefore easily visitable from wherever you’re staying.
+Chichén Itzá is located pretty much right in the centre of the Yucatán Peninsula and is therefore easily visitable from wherever you’re staying.

 ➡️ Explore the pueblos magicos of Valladolid and Izamal